The psychology of friends

 Repeated lockdowns have made us rethink the ways we stay in contact with friends.
 While social media is one way of keeping in touch, some people have discovered the value of online games such as Among Us and Animal Crossing to connect with friends.

-Over on our Research Digest we’ve summarised lots of studies on friendship:
+On our Research Digest we’ve summarised lots of studies on friendship:

 Here’s why we eat more when we’re with friends and family – Emily Reynolds